Reddy16293/SmartAttendance/DEVELOPER_MANUAL.md

 ---

-## 10. AI/ML Module Explanation
+## 9. ML Module Explanation

 ### Model Used

-The AI portion of the project is centered on face recognition.
+The ML portion of the project is centered on face recognition.
 The repository contains an operational inference layer in `face-api` and a model development pipeline in `FaceModel`.

 ### Training Process